Iranians shot down airliner, Western leaders declare

 Iran did not immediately respond to the Ukrainian comments.
 However, Gen. Abolfazl Shekarchi, the spokesman of the Iranian armed forces, denied a missile hit the airplane in a comments reported Wednesday by the semiofficial Fars news agency.
 He dismissed the allegation as “psychological warfare” by foreign-based Iranian opposition groups.

-Ukraine has a grim history with missile attacks, including in July 2014 when one such strike downed a Malaysian Airlines flightover eastern Ukraine, killing all 298 people aboard.
+Ukraine has a grim history with missile attacks, including in July 2014 when one such strike downed a Malaysia Airlines flight over eastern Ukraine, killing all 298 people aboard.

 The plane was carrying 167 passengers and nine crew members from several countries, including 82 Iranians, at least 63 Canadians and 11 Ukrainians, according to officials.
 Many of the passengers were believed to be international students attending universities in Canada; they were making their way back to Toronto by way of Kyiv after visiting with family during the winter break.